-The Company remains committed to using the latest technologies to increase efficiencies within the business.
-At the end of First Quarter 2016, the Company had installed over 15,000 meters as part of the Advanced Metering Infrastructure ("AMI") project.
-The AMI project is expected to be completed in mid-July 2016 and these new Smart Meters provide real-time consumption information, and bring efficiencies to meter reading as well as other services.
-It will also offer a pay-as-you-go payment option which will help customers to monitor and control their electricity consumption.
+The Advanced Metering Infrastructure ("AMI") project is now 95% completed.
+The full rollout of this project should be completed by the end of 2016.
+The Smart Meters provide realtime consumption information and brings efficiencies to meter reading as well as other services.
+The AMI project will offer a pay-as-you- go payment option which will help customers to monitor and control their electricity consumption.